Leading cancer experts committed to improved patient outcomes

 There are 2 types of brain and spinal tumors:

 - Primary – A tumor that starts in the brain or spine.
 It can be benign (noncancerous) or malignant (cancerous), and rarely spreads to other organs

 - Metastatic – A malignant tumor caused by cancer elsewhere in the body that has spread to the brain or spine

 Spinal tumors rarely are primary tumors.
 Most have metastasized from cancers in the breast, lung, colon, prostate, kidney, or elsewhere.

 Leading-edge technology for diagnosing brain and spinal tumors

 Diagnosis starts with a physical examination, then a neurologic examination to evaluate brain and spinal cord function.
 Using the most advanced technology available, including magnetic resonance imaging and computed tomography, our highly skilled imaging specialists can detect the smallest tumor and pinpoint its exact location.
 When a tumor is present, a surgical biopsy and/or spinal tap is performed to remove a tissue sample for analysis.

 Treating brain and spinal tumors

 Tumor type determines which of our innovative treatments will be most effective:

-- Chemotherapy – Uses powerful medications to kill dividing cancer cells and prevent them from growing.
-It is often used in conjunction with surgery and radiation
+- Chemotherapy – Uses powerful medications such as chemotherapy treatment to kill dividing cancer cells and prevent them from growing.
+It is often used in conjunction with surgery and radiation.

 - Radiation therapy, or radiotherapy – Uses radiation to kill tumors, control their growth, or relieve symptoms.
 Our image-guided technology pinpoints a tumor’s exact size and location, allowing our radiation oncologists to target it precisely and spare healthy tissue.
 At Maimonides we offer: